ltatakis/ltatakis.github.io/_posts/2019-01-07-greenbluedeployment.markdown

 2) The old deployment does not exist anymore.
 This is not a scenario we should see in production, but in `dev` where we frequently go and delete a deployment due to _X_ or _Y_ reason.
 We handle this by not failing the Jenkins build because we don't want the Jenkins build to fail, as the latest deployment has been successful at this point!

-For both of these reasons we had the comparison of the `blue` and `green` version to combat point (1), and for point (2) we created a try/catch block to ensure we don't fail our build due to some behind the scenes manual work.
+Therefore, we added the comparison of the `blue` and `green` version to combat point (1), and we created a try/catch block to ensure we don't fail our build due to some behind the scenes manual work, for (2).

 ## Conclusion
 Blue-green deployment is a strategy that allows minimal down time of your application.
 Its straightforward to implement and very valuable in my opinion.

 Thank you for reading! 👋

+If you notice any mistakes or spelling mistakes please contact me on <a href="https://twitter.com/LTatakis"> Twitter</a>.

 [1]: /assets/kubernetes/point2blue.png
 [2]: /assets/kubernetes/point2green.png